thoughtworks/simplebandit/README.md

 ### Adding context

-We can also learn preferences depending on a context, by passing the relevant context it into the `recommend` method.
+We can also learn preferences depending on a context, by passing the relevant context into the `recommend` method.
 After feedback the bandit will learn to give better recommendations given a certain context, for example whether it is raining or not.
-Like feature values, context values should also be encoded between -1 and 1.
+Like feature values, context values should also be encoded between `-1` and `1`.

 ```typescript
 const recommendation = bandit.recommend({ rain: 1 });